Small businesses help create vibrant neighborhoods...

 The Detroit Economic Growth Corporation is the City’s economic development catalyst.
 If you’re a business looking to expand in the city or make Detroit your home, DEGC is the first step on your path to success.
 Our team is creating transformational opportunities for residents, local businesses and new investors – right here in Detroit.

-DEGC’s mission is to design and implement innovative solutions that attract investment, create jobs and advanced Detroit’s economy for all residents.
+DEGC’s mission is to design and implement innovative solutions that attract investment, create jobs and advance Detroit’s economy for all residents.

 We are dedicated to inclusive economic development and we take this responsibility to heart.
 With a team that is diverse and representative of the communities we serve, DEGC is working to reduce the inequality that can be barriers to economic opportunity.